Baggage allowance: Weight Concept

-Under the Weight Concept, each passenger is permitted to check in a total weight regardless of the number of suitcases.
+Under the Weight Concept, each passenger can check in a total weight regardless of the number of suitcases.
 Often passengers traveling together can also combine their allowed weights.
-The total weight varies per airline and depends on the class, elite status, type of ticket, flight origin and destination.
+The total weight varies per airline and depends on the class, elite status, type of ticket, flight origin, and destination.

 Baggage pooling

 During the departure in an airport, assembling all the associated baggage of passengers who are to be checked in together and checking those baggages in the name of one passenger is known as a pooling of the baggage.

 Fees

-Baggage fees in the United States have been the norm for many airlines and the trend is predicted to continue with many trans-Atlantic flights starting to collect fees for the lowest cost tickets.
+Baggage fees in the United States have been the norm for many airlines, and the trend is predicted to continue with many trans-Atlantic flights starting to collect fees for the lowest cost tickets.
 Typically, baggage fees are included in the ticket price.
-Different airlines websites will normally explicitly state their baggage fees policy and baggage limits.
+Different airline websites will normally explicitly state their baggage fee policy and limits.
 IdeaWorks, a travel consulting firm, predicted fees will become the norm by the end of 2019 and globally thereafter.

 The 23 largest airlines in the United States reported earning $4.6 billion in baggage fees in 2017.
+This increased to $33 billion in baggage fees for 2023, and increase of 15 percent over the previous year.